Lihis/ets2-job-logger/README.md

 capabilities, i.e. which endpoints it supports.
 This is queried when program starts or if user changes settings.

 Expected HTTP response code `200`.
-Program refuses to run if on the start server can't be queried of it's capabilities either because of wrong HTTP response code or the received JSON is invalid.
+Program will not send anything to the API until the capabilities has been successfully queried.
+Query can fail because of server did not return HTTP code `200` or the received JSON was invalid.

 Configurable endpoints and example of JSON which server is expected to return:

 ```
 {
     "truck": true                 // Supports Truck -endpoint (default: false)
+    "fine": true                  // Supports Fine -endpoint (default: false)
 }
 ```